Is Mexico Safe For Single Moms

 We stay where it is crowded which is everywhere here.
 Seriously, there are always people around.
 It is the best thing ever.
 And…

 Seriously, don’t be a dick.
 Too often do tourists come to a new place and act superior.
 YOU ARE NOT SUPERIOR!
 Humble yourself or don’t come at all.

 I do know there are parts of Mexico that have travel warnings due to organized crime.
 That is real to a certain extent.
 Bad stuff does happen here.
 But once again, you have to take a hard look at your own country first before passing judgment and saying you will never visit a country because the whole country is unsafe.
 In that case, you might as well not even leave your front door.

 I live alone here with my 3 daughters.
 I sleep with my screen door open at times, and I am not worried about being murdered.
 There are two other American single mommas here too that live on their own with their children.
 Neither of them has had any issues.
-And we all find it so amazing and safe that we want to show other moms how living abroad can change the game.

 I am thankful that we chose Guanajuato, Mexico as the first city we visited in Mexico and as our home base because I think it gives a clear view of true Mexico.
 People here are so kind and genuine.
 It is refreshing.
 Kids play outside, dogs roam freely here unleashed, and most people are talking to each other.

 TALKING TO EACH OTHER?!
 That was one of the biggest shockers here.
 People are not staring down at their phones.
 They are holding conversations, laughing, and listening to all the music that is at every corner.
 So yes!
-Don’t have your phones out, Not because that will make you a target but because when visiting a new place live like a local.
+Don’t have your phones out.
+Not because that will make you a target but because when visiting a new place live like a local.
 Put that phone down and get to know someone, truly take in your surroundings and breathe.